nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Technical Terminology

-- **Mainstream OS**: Windows, Linux, Unix, OS-X
+- **Mainstream OS**: For the purpose of this project, we define the mainstream operating systems as: Windows, Linux, Unix, OS-X.
-- **Private contact detail**: A contact detail that is not meant to be shared with others
+- **Private contact detail**: A contact detail that is not meant to be shared with others.
-- **Entries**: Profile of a person which contains all the necessary details about the person
+- **Entries**: Profile of a person which contains all the necessary details about the person.
+- **User Interface (UI)**: A platform that acts as the medium between the user, and the application.
+This is what the user sees the application as.
+- **Command Line Interface (CLI)**: A user interface that relies on typing into a command line for user interaction with the application.
+- **Graphical User Interface (GUI)**: A user interface that relies on graphical usage (such as using a mouse) for user interaction with the application.
+- **jar**: Stands for Java ARchive.
+A file format for aggregated Java class files, metadata, and resources for distribution and deployment.
+- **Diagram / Unified Modeling Language (UML) Diagram**: A graphical model used to illustrate and represent processes, relationships, and concepts.
+  UML is the format most widely adopted for designing and interpreting such diagrams.

 #### Coydir Terminology

-- **HR**: Human Resources - a core function of companies and businesses that involves the management of staff.
+- **Human Resources (HR)**: A core function of companies and businesses that involves the management of staff.
+- **Company**: The overarching organization that is the context for the application's usage.
+- **Employee**: Any person or staff that is part of or under the management of the company.
+- **Profile**: A collection of particulars and records applying to an individual employee.
+- **Department**: A sub-division or group within the company. **Note**: for Coydir, we have a set of pre-defined Departments.

 #### Miscellaneous